Noam-Jacob/NJ_CAP_Project/README.md

-# Immigration and Airports - Data Engineer
+# Structuring Immigration and Airports

 ### Step 1: Scope the Project and Gather Data